bmoneill/enigma/README.md

 This project aims to create a full-featured C99 library and toolset for simulating and cracking the Enigma.

+The library and toolset currently supports simulating all common 3-rotor military Enigma configurations used in World War II.
+It also supports cracking ciphertext utilizing multithreaded Index of Coincidence, n-gram analysis, and brute force methods.

 ## About the Enigma

 The Enigma was a cipher device used by the Germans during World War II to encrypt military communication.